nplan-io/ml_paper_club/README.md

 ## Next meetup's paper ##

-- [03/17/2022] PAPER CLUB WILL BE AT OUR OFFICE AT 133 WHITECHAPEL ROAD IN PERSON NEXT WEEK!!!
-[Webinar Meeting](https://us02web.zoom.us/j/87156213326) - you will need to authenticate with Zoom to join the call.
-Peter presents: Brian D. Ziebart, Andrew Maas, J.Andrew Bagnell, and Anind K. Dey [Maximum Entropy Inverse Reinforcement Learning](https://www.aaai.org/Papers/AAAI/2008/AAAI08-227.pdf)
+- [03/24/2022] [Webinar Meeting](https://us02web.zoom.us/j/87156213326) - you will need to authenticate with Zoom to join the call.
+Arvid presents: Judea Pearl [On Measurement Bias in Causal Inference](https://arxiv.org/pdf/1203.3504.pdf)

-Please go to the reception at 33 Whitechapel, tell them you are here for nPlan and they should direct you meeting room 4!

 ## Supplementary material ##